 9. 2019-W Lowell Quarter Die Chip Error

 The 2019-W Lowell Quarter is part of the special release by the West Point Mint of only 2 million coins.
-Part of the America the Beautiful series, the Lowell Quarter features a historic mill worker during the era of America’s Industrial Revolution.
+Part of the America the Beautiful series, the Lowell Quarter features a historic mill worker during America’s Industrial Revolution.

-Various die chip error have been discovered by numismatists and one example sold at auction for more than $1,500.
+Numismatists have discovered various die chip errors; one example was sold at auction for more than $1,500.

 Condition | Value |